OctoPrint/OctoPrint-AutomaticShutdown/README.md

 In order for the plugin work, the systemShutdownCommand must be set within the settings.

 This setting can be edited in OctoPrint "Settings/Server/Shutdown system".

+## Known issues
+something about the Enclosure Plugin seems to break this plugin.